Nikhil-NP/nextjs-financial-dashboard/README.md

 # Next.js Financial Dashboard

-This was part of my approch to understand nextjs better:
+This was part of my approch to understand nextjs better :
 This project is based on the [Next.js Learn Dashboard App](https://nextjs.org/learn/dashboard-app)  by Vercel.
 It demonstrates a full-stack dashboard with authentication, CRUD operations, and a Postgres database (Neon) using the Next.js App Router.